Chocolate Spice Indulgence Balls

 - Finely grind the nuts of your choice.

-- If using almonds, and they have skins, let them sit in very hot water for about 1 minute, then the skin will just peel off easily.
+- If using almonds, and they have skins, boil them for 2 minutes, drain and let cool slightly, and the skins will just peel off easily.
 Dry well, and grind.

 Cacao Dust Coating: